juan-cabrera/pulp_rpm_repos/README.md

 pulp_rpm_repos
 ==============

-This role interacts with a pulp-server.
-It can create and manage rpm repositories.
+This role interacts with a [pulp-server](https://pulpproject.org/).
+It helps to create and manage rpm repositories.

-Install pulp-server using the [pulp_ansible](https://github.com/pulp/pulp_ansible) project
+You can install the pulp-server using the [pulp_ansible](https://github.com/pulp/pulp_ansible) project

-This role has been tested this versions of pulp:
+This role has been tested with this versions of pulp:

 ```yaml
     pulp_source_dir: "git+https://github.com/pulp/pulpcore.git@3.0.0rc2"